What is the rarest wine in the world?

 Grape Varieties continue to play an essential role in the wine’s language, which is why ‘varietal labeling’ has become so common.
 We could even say that the shift of emphasis from place to grape has been the most significant factor in making wine accessible to the curious and uninitiated.
-Today, far fewer wine drinkers know Volnay or Meursault’s names, for example, than know the names of the grape varieties from which these wonderful wines are made: Pinot Noir and Chardonnay.
-It is much easier to get to grips with a couple of well-known grape names than to know all the possible regions that can be found on wine labels – after all, France’s appellation system was designed by Medieval theologians!
+Today, far fewer wine drinkers know Volnay or Meursault’s names, for example, than the names of the grape varieties from which these wonderful wines are made: Pinot Noir and Chardonnay.
+It is much easier to get to grips with a couple of well-known grape names than to know all the possible regions found on wine labels – after all, France’s appellation system was designed by Medieval theologians!

 Most of us are well acquainted with the ‘celebrities’ of wine, the Chardonnays, Merlots, and Sauvignon Blancs.
 However, a worthy aspect of anyone’s wine education would be looking further afield to the varieties that stay out of the limelight.
-So spare a thought for some of the less well-known players as its worth stepping away from Cabernet Sauvignon for a second to give these guys a chance – we promise they don’t bite:
+So spare a thought for some of the less well-known players, as it’s worth stepping away from Cabernet Sauvignon for a second to give these guys a chance – we promise they don’t bite:

 Assyrtiko